khajabakshi/dashapp-docker-aws_deployment/README.md

 Let us look more closely at the contents of this directory:
 * `app folder`: We copy the `Dashapp` contents (`apps_folder`, `assets_folder`, `datasets_folder`, `dashapp.py`) to this folder.
-* `Dockerfile`: guide used to create an image fulfilling the Dashapp’s requirements.
+* `Dockerfile`: Guide used to create an image fulfilling the Dashapp’s requirements.
 * `requirements.txt`: Only needed if your dashboard is written in Python.
 It lists the libraries needed by your Dashboard app to run.
 By specifying the required Python packages here, we make the Dockerfile more readable.

+## Step 2a: Write the requirements.txt file
+The `requirements.txt` file should contain all the libraries that your dashboard needs.